miso-lims/walkthroughs/1-0-project-coordination.md

 Download the worksheet for this section here: <a href="1-0-project-coordination-worksheet">Project coordination Worksheet</a>.
 </div>

-{% include project-new.md project-example=page.project-example oicr=page.is-oicr %}
+{% include project-new.md project-example=page.project-example detailed=page.is-detailed %}

 <a name="subproj" href="#" id="toplink">top</a>